LassoSoft/LassoGuide/lasso_guide_source/operations/regular-expressions.rst

 reused many times.
 It facilitates simple search operations, splitting strings, and interactive find/replace operations.

-The :type:`regexp` type has some advantages over the string methods that perform regular expression operations.
+The :type:`regexp` type has some advantages over the ``string_…`` methods that perform regular expression operations.
 Performance can be increased by creating a regular expression once and then reusing it multiple times.
 The type has a number of member methods that allow access to the stored regular expressions and input and output of strings, performing find/replace operations, or acting as components in an interactive find/replace operation.
 These are described below.